MinecraftForge/Documentation/docs/gettingstarted/debugprofiler.md

 The Debug Profiler is very simple to use.
 It requires the debug keybind `F3 + L` to start the profiler.
 After 10 seconds, it will automatically stop; however, it can be stopped earlier by pressing the keybind again.

 !!! note
-  Naturally, you can only profile code paths that are actually being reached. `Entities` and `BlockEntities` that you want to profile must exist in the world to show up in the results.
+  Naturally, you can only profile code paths that are actually being reached. `Entities` and `BlockEntities` that you want to profile must exist in the level to show up in the results.

 After you have stopped the debugger, it will create a new zip within the `debug/profiling` subdirectory in your run directory.
 The file name will be formatted with the date and time as `yyyy-mm-dd_hh_mi_ss-WorldName-VersionNumber.zip`